$0 Colorado Dispute Letter Starter Kit

 Charter schools — particularly smaller ones — frequently claim they don't have a speech therapist, OT, or school psychologist on staff.
 They use this as justification to reduce IEP services or eliminate them entirely.

 What to do: Document every missed session.
-Send a compensatory education demand letter quantifying the minutes owed.
+Send a written request for the AU's corrective plan and request consideration of compensatory services for documented missed minutes.
 Direct the letter to the AU Special Education Director, not just the charter principal.

 5. Disciplinary Removal Without Manifestation Determination